Tracking Battery Life with Memfault

 Predicting Expected Battery Life

-For our calculations below, we'll assume that all heartbeat intervals are one hour.
+For our calculations below, we'll assume that all Heartbeat intervals are one hour.

 Common Battery Life Pitfalls